-- complete the student teaching experience as indicated through the Exit Criteria form with at least an "At Standard" rating on the criteria for content knowledge, pedagogy, and professionalism and on overall performance, - attain passing scores on PRAXIS II: Specialty Area Tests if seeking K-6 licensure or B-K licensure with the intent to teach in an elementary school.
-6-9 licensure students must also complete these tests if they do not have 24 hours in the content areas; and - successfully complete a portfolio demonstrating advanced competencies in educational technology.
+- complete the student teaching experience as indicated through the Exit Criteria form with at least an "At Standard" rating on the criteria for content knowledge, pedagogy, and professionalism and on overall performance, - attain passing scores on PRAXIS II: Specialty Area Tests if seeking K-6 licensure.
+Middle school (6-9) licensure students must also complete these tests if they do not have 24 hours in the content areas; and - successfully complete a portfolio demonstrating advanced competencies in educational technology.